 I have added separate pages on each.

 As you will see if you read further, I have been trying to get the FBI to investigate numerous cases of suspected mortgage fraud since March, 2008.
 This includes the Detroit and Troy, Michigan offices.
-Even in those few cases where fraud has been prosecuted, those responsible have yet to be sentenced.
 As local law enforcement is more than willing to pass on any investigations, the failure to investigate and prosecute lies squarely with the FBI and the U.S. Attorney for the Eastern District of Michigan.

 Briefly here's one simple example that I am confident includes numerous violations of the law including tax evasion.
 In spite of this, no action to date.

-While I have discovered more mortgage fraud since my last update, I have seen little response from law enforcement.
+While I have confident of the massive amount of mortgage fraud, I have seen little response from law enforcement.
 Some of the fraud is in Macomb County and some by the same individuals I believe responsible for the fraud in Oakland County.
-My spreadsheet of suspected fraud now includes over 125 transactions that totals $180 million at selling price.
+My spreadsheet of suspected fraud now includes over 100 transactions that totals over $100 million at selling price.

 Yet another mortgage fraud task has been formed.
 Some call it the President Barack Obama Financial Fraud Enforcement Task Force that was established in November, 2009.
 Arising from that task force was an announcement of "Operation Stolen Dreams".
 Following is a typical announcement.
 This one is from a press release in the State of New York: